Why you can trust The Zebra

 Filing multiple car insurance claims can lead to a tricky situation.
 The primary effect of multiple claims on auto insurance is increased rates.
 A second — and less likely — possibility is that of policy cancellation or non-renewal.
-Let's take a look at how to handle multiple auto insurance claims.
+Let's take a look at how to handle multiple auto insurance claims and how to find better insurance quotes with them.

 At-fault and not-at-fault scenarios refer to collision and comprehensive claims.
 A collision claim will be considerably more expensive than a comprehensive claim.
 A collision claim covers an incident that occurs as a result of the insured driver's actions: for example, colliding with a fixed object or another vehicle.